provectus/kafka-ui/README.md

 ```

 # Getting Started
-You can build Kafka UI locally or run a Docker image.
+You can build Kafka UI locally or run using Docker image.

 ## Running Kafka UI Locally with Docker